RPethani/Morphio/docs/docs/docs/functions/serialize.md

 The `serialize` function is responsible for converting an instance of a class into a plain JavaScript object, based on the schema associated with that class.
-It respects the metadata defined by the `@JsonProp` decorator and handles nested objects, arrays, and maps.
+It respects the metadata defined by the `@MorphProp` decorator and handles nested objects, arrays, and maps.

 This function supports forgiving serialization, meaning that properties without explicit metadata will be included in the serialized output.